QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 ##### Critical Success Factors

-The following points are of utmost importance in successfully keeping the Web Interface available and ensuring it meets the Service Level Targets.
+The following points are of utmost importance in successfully keeping the weather data application available and ensuring it meets the Service Level Targets.

 - Data must be retained for at least 6 months and available 97% of the time on mondays before 12:00
 - Graphs/Maps related to the queries must load within 1 minute.